guardian/grid/README.md

 mediaapi.uri=http://localhost:9001
 ```

+Run the `setup.sh` script from the kahuna directory to get started:

+        $ cd kahuna
+        $ ./setup.sh

-From the project root, run via sbt:
+Then, from the project root, run via sbt:

         $ sbt
         > project kahuna